secretGeek/til/writing/amateur_mistakes.md

 ## Header

- * first page of each chatper: no header
+ * first page of each chapter: no header
  * TOC: no header
  * header text: lighter weight than body, or smaller font size

+## page numbering:

+ * page numbering starts at 1 when the content itself starts
+ * page 1 is on the right hand side.
+(An odd numbered page of the interior file.)
+ * Page numbers are listed at the header or foot of the page (not both!)
+   * near the corner, aligned with the edge of the "block" of the body text.
+   * odd numbers are aligned to the right of the block
+   * even numbers are aligned to the left of the block

 ## Content

- * page numbering starts at 1 when the content itself starts
  * no spelling errors
  * consistent punctuation -- see [the punctuation guide](https://www.thepunctuationguide.com/)
    * in particular, apostrophes, single-quotes and double-quotes: smart not straight.